Introduction to WeBWorK for Students

 WeBWorK is a grader, not a tutor.
 It will give you immediate feedback on your mastery of each topic.
 It may also give you hints.
 Research has shown that the use of WeBWorK has improved student success by an average of half a grade in College Algebra courses at some universities.
 WeBWorK requires that you have access to the internet, nut you are not required to have access while working out a homework set — only for downloading the set and for submitting your answer

 Students may try each homework problem up to fifteen (15) times and, with each try, there is a message telling you whether the answer is correct or not.
 There is no penalty for submitting several incorrect answers to a problem before submitting the correct answer.
 This allows you to find your own errors and to understand the topic of the question better.
 The WeBWorK homework sets are individualized so that each student has a different version of each problem.
-Many problems provide solutions that are available for you to study after the due date.

 II.
 How to use WeBWorK to do your homework

 1. Find a computer with access to Firefox, Chrome, Internet Explorer, Safari or another browser.
 It can be either your own or one in any of the university computer labs.

 2. Open the browser and go to the main WeBWorK homepage.
 The address is: https://courses.webwork.maa.org/webwork2/uky-ma113

 3. To log in, fill in your username (this is the same as your LinkBlue username for e-mail) and your password (this is initially the same as your username), and click on the Continue button: .

 4. You should now be looking at a page headed by the course title and term that lists the homework sets that are available for you to work on.
 The first thing you should do is to change your password.
 Click on Password/Email in the Main Menu.